carlosrmd/minesweeper-app/README.md

 The solution was to implement algorithm `generate_board(rows: int, columns: int, mines: int)` and `generate_random_mines_coordinates(rows: int, columns: int, mines: int)`.

-The logic in random mines generation was to abstract the board as a enumeration of cells from `0` to `(rows * columns) - 1`, the following table shows this numeric representation of each cell, where the number between parenthesis is the enumeration each cell receives:
+The logic in random mines generation was to abstract the board as a enumeration of cells from `0` to `(rows * columns) - 1`, the following table shows this numeric representation of cells, where the number between parenthesis is the enumeration each cell receives:

 ||||
 |---|---|---|